Revisiting Over-smoothing and Over-squashing Using Ollivier-Ricci Curvature: Preliminaries

 Over-smoothing has generally been described as the phenomenon where the feature representation of every node becomes similar to each other as the number of layers in a GNN increases \cite{li2018}.
-On a local scale, this can be formally represented as
+If over-smoothing occurs, for every two neighbor nodes $u,v$, it must happen that

+\Eqref{eq:local_over-smoothing} can be thought of as the local smoothing behavior, observed in the neighborhood of two nodes $u \sim v$.

-A global formulation for feature representation similarity is obtained by summing up terms of the form $\left|\mX_u^{k+1} - \mX_v^{k+1} \right|$.
-Doing this for all $(u,v) \in \gE$ yields a sum similar to the Dirichlet energy introduced in \cite{rusch2022}.
-If this term converges zero, we say that the model experiences over-smoothing.
-Figure \ref{fig:oversmoothing_illustration} visualizes the over-smoothing behavior of a simple $6$ nodes graph with RGB color features.
-At the start, the nodes can be roughly divided into 4 classes: red, blue, green and gray.
-When smoothing by the averaging operation is applied repeatedly for $n$ times, nodes rapidly become indistinguishable - they experience over-smoothing.
+A global formulation for feature representation similarity is obtained by summing up terms of the form $\left|\mX_u^{k} - \mX_v^{k} \right|$ for all neighbors $u,v$.
+Formally, we obtain a formulation for the global over-smoothing issue based on local observations

+That is, if the term $\sum_{(u,v) \in \gE}\left|\mX_u^{k} - \mX_v^{k} \right|$ converges to zero, we say that the model experiences over-smoothing.
+This formulation is similar to the definition based on the node-wise Dirichlet energy utilised in \cite{rusch2022}.
+The Dirichlet energy was first proposed as a viable way to measure the over-smoothing issue by \cite{cai2020}.
+Figure \ref{fig:oversmoothing_illustration} visualizes the over-smoothing behavior of a simple graph containing $6$ nodes from $3$ classes with different RGB color features.
+At the start, the nodes can easily be divided into $3$ classes.
+When the mean operator is applied repeatedly for $k$ times across $k$ GNN layers, those nodes rapidly converge to having similar colors.
+At the final step $k=3$, the nodes in the GNN have become virtually indistinguishable, suggesting that they have experienced over-smoothing.
-On the other hand, over-squashing is an inherent pitfall of GNNs that occurs when bottlenecks in the graph structure cause the messages between exponentially-growing number of distant vertices to be squashed into fixed size vectors.
-Figure \ref{fig:oversquashing_illustration} illustrates the typical instances where a bottleneck might arise.
-As messages can only be transmitted by a distance of $1$ at each layer, the red edges inhibit information flow and form bottlenecks.
-This problem is a relatively novel observation \cite{alon2021}, and an appropriate way to formulate it is currently lacking from the literature (see Appendix \ref{sec:over_squashing_measure}).